Moisture meter: Damp wall, wet cellar - what to do?

 • Restoration of natural thermal insulation

 The big advantage: in contrast to expensive renovation measures, you can take action yourself with Isofin.
-The costs are a fraction of a professional complete renovation and the effect lasts for over 50 years.
+The costs are a fraction of a professional complete refurbishment and the effect lasts a lifetime.
+We offer practical package prices for various requirements: Meter + 1m dry wall, Meter + 2m dry wall or complete packages up to 5m + meter for larger refurbishment projects.

 This is how you proceed: